 Beyond having the right professional pose and portrait style, what you choose to wear in your headshots will help establish your professional identity within your network.
 Since most people will see your professional headshot before they meet you face-to-face, your wardrobe in professional headshots is also an important part of making a great first impression.

-As you prepare for your headshot session, consider these wardrobe tips and tricks for great professional portraits!
+If you’re considering updated your headshots, you might be wondering “what you should wear for professional headshots?”
+So as you prepare for your headshot session, consider these wardrobe tips and tricks for great professional portraits!

 Style Tips for Professional Headshots

 What’s considered appropriate dress in the workplace varies widely by industry.
 Lawyers and doctors, for instance, are generally expected to dress in a more formal and conservative way, whereas those working in technical or creative roles may look out of place if they come to work in a suit and tie.

 When in doubt, look to your boss or another industry leader you respect.
 The way your superiors dress is usually a good indicator of what’s appropriate for your industry, and will help you convey confidence without appearing as if you’re trying too hard.

 Even if you work in an industry where informal dress is the norm, consider donning more formal threads for your headshots if you want to appear more confident and authoritative.
 Research suggests that simply wearing more formal clothing can contribute to a feeling of power and control, which can impact your posture and presence in photos.

 The way you feel behind the camera will impact how you appear in your photos, so consider formal clothing options that make you feel good about yourself.
 If you need an extra boost of confidence, stick with formal options like suits, ties and formal blouses.

 Consider the different people you interact with during the working day, and what clothing is most appropriate in each of those settings.
 Do you tend to wear the same types of outfits regardless of who you’re interacting with, or do you tailor your clothing choices to your audience?